Athletics at the 1928 Summer Olympics – Men's 5000 metres

 The men's 5000 metres event was part of the track and field athletics programme at the 1928 Summer Olympics.
-The competition was held on Tuesday, July 31, 1928, and on Friday, August 3, 1928.
+The competition was held on Tuesday, July 31, 1928, and Friday, August 3, 1928.
 Thirty-eight long-distance runners from 19 nations competed.

 Records

 These were the standing world and Olympic records (in minutes) prior to the 1928 Summer Olympics.

 Results

 Semifinals

 All semifinals were held on Tuesday, July 31, 1928, and started at 5:10 p.m.

 The best four finishers of every heat qualified for the final.